nymexhub/Theatherflix/README.md

  behavior to any of the [project's core team]

-| We need more colaborations or people involved in this modest project which I think it could be cool, perhaps.
+| We need more collaborations or people involved in this modest project which I think it could be cool, perhaps.
 | time will tell.
 Feel free to add your credits.

 ## Important for new contributors: